roachfire/roachlab/networking/README.md

 - A tutorial on setting up failover for NGINX, Pi-hole, and the Cloudflare tunnel.
 # Before we get started...
 These are just some suggestions that might make things a little easier for you.
+- A static IP address set for the host(s) running PiHole and Nginx Proxy Manager.
 - A hypervisor like [Proxmox](https://www.proxmox.com/en/) to manage the machine that will be hosting our services.
 While you can run these applications on a bare metal OS, Proxmox affords the user much more granular control over resource allocation, networking, and other aspects of the machine that can reduce a lot of headaches when troubleshooting.
 - A password manager to securely manage passwords for your services.
 I recommend [Bitwarden](https://bitwarden.com/)
 - A TOTP application to facilitate generating access codes to your services that are compatible with it.